 Data were collected using structured printed instruments.
-These instruments are from the HSPA questionnaires developed by the MEASURE DHS project and were adapted slightly after consulting with technical specialists from the MOH, USAID, and NGOs knowledgeable about the health services and service program priorities covered by the HSPA.
+These instruments are an adaptation of the HIV and AIDS Service Provision Assessment questionnaires developed by the MEASURE DHS+ project and were adapted after consulting with technical specialists from the MOH, USAID, and NGOs knowledgeable about the health services and service program priorities covered by the HSPA.

 Operational definitions were developed for the health system components that were measured.
 These were revised during discussions after the pre-test.
-A training manual was adapted and distributed to all data collectors to support standardized data collection.
+A training manual was developed and distributed to all data collectors to support standardized data collection.